stufield/gitr/.github/SUPPORT.md

-# Getting help with SomaDataIO
+# Getting help with gitr

-Thanks for using SomaDataIO!
+Thanks for using gitr!

 Before filing an issue, there are a few places to explore and pieces to put together to make the process as smooth as possible.

 ## Make a reprex

-If we can’t reproduce the bug, we can’t fix it!
+If I can’t reproduce the bug, I can’t fix it!
 Start by making a minimal **repr**oducible **ex**ample using the  [reprex](https://reprex.tidyverse.org/) package.
 If you haven't heard of or used `reprex` before, you're in for a treat!
 Seriously, `reprex` will make all of your R-question-asking endeavors easier